 The trick to generating more leads as an insurance agent is connecting your agency with the right consumer and the right product, at the right time.

 You need the appropriate balance of lead generation tactics to consistently connect you with consumers over time.
-We spoke with lifetime President's Club & multiple award-winner insurance agent Perry Olson for his thoughts on the nitty gritty details of B2C insurance lead generation, and how you can start executing today.
+We spoke with lifetime President's Club & multiple award-winning insurance agent Perry Olson for his thoughts on the nitty gritty details of B2C insurance lead generation, and how you can start executing today.

 What is B2C lead generation?